Riskyinformation/Riskyinformation/README.md

 Deep understanding of network protocols, firewalls, and VPN technologies.
 Skilled in penetration testing, vulnerability assessments, and forensic analysis.

-## 🎓 Education & Certifications

-I am working on a Bachelor’s in Computer Science, specialized in Information Security.

 ## 💡 Passion Projects
 Volunteer mentor for aspiring cybersecurity professionals.